Sautéed Asparagus with Garlic Butter

 Instructions

-- Put the olive oil in a 12-inch saute pan or skillet and place over medium-high heat.
+- Put 1 tablespoon extra virgin olive oil in a 12-inch saute pan or skillet and place over medium-high heat.
 Add the asparagus and cook 3 minutes, stirring or shaking the pan frequently.

-- Add the water, garlic, salt and pepper.
+- Add 2 tablespoons water, 1 teaspoon finely chopped garlic, ½ teaspoon salt, and ½ teaspoon freshly ground black pepper.
 Cover the pan and cook 2 minutes — this step steams the asparagus, cooking it from the inside out.

-- Uncover the pan and add the butter, swirling the pan until it melts.
+- Uncover the pan and add 2 tablespoons butter, swirling the pan off the heat until it melts.

 - Transfer the asparagus to a serving platter — be sure to scrape out all the buttery pan juices.
 Squeeze the lemon wedges over the platter and serve.